sagarchalise/geany-pycoding/README.md

 #### Comes with:

- * Auto Lint Python Files based on [this helper](https://wiki.geany.org/howtos/check_python_code).
+ * Configurable Linting of Python Files based on [this helper](https://wiki.geany.org/howtos/check_python_code).
 Runs automatically on open/activation of python files if configured.
- * Format python code option with auto run on save which can be configured.
-Can use [black](https://black.readthedocs.io/en/stable/) or `autopep8` or `yapf`.
+ * Configurable python code formatting option.
+Can use [black](https://black.readthedocs.io/en/stable/) or `autopep8` or `yapf` whichever is installed.
+Keybinding and Auto present.
  * Complete Python Code Based on [jedi](https://jedi.readthedocs.io/en/latest/).
  * Opinionated python project initializer for geany based on `virtualenv` and `virtualenvwrapper`